 If your cat has partial or complete blindness, it’s best to make a few home adjustments to make them more comfortable.
 Keep their living areas safe and use scent or texture markers in bedding, food bowls, and litter boxes.

-How Is Feline Glaucoma Prevented?
+How Can Feline Glaucoma Be Prevented?

 While feline glaucoma is not entirely preventable, there are some ways to reduce the risk by protecting your cat against several eye problems.